m4n3dw0lf/SecureFiware/README.md

 ![](img/iota-device-encryption-proposal.png)

 For the encrypted communication between the device and the IoT agent we've embedded a DTLS server feature in the **lwm2m-node-lib** source code that forwards any request to the plain-text lwm2m udp server via localhost network then forward the response back to the client.
 We designed this solution to be setup easily in the configuration `.js` file and is totally compatible with the **lightweightm2m-iotagent** as described [here](fiware-improvements/README.md#dtls-configuration) and also demonstrated on the PoC below.
 Notice that the other lightweightm2m-iotagent features are totally unnafected by this modifications.
-The dtls-proxy library was also developed by us and already have more than 300 download in the npm (search for **node-dtls-proxy**)
+The dtls-proxy library was also developed by us and already have more than 300 downloads in the npm (search for **node-dtls-proxy**)

 ![](img/iota-device-encryption-solution.png)